benjamin-kiddie/version_control_lab_/README.md

 ## The Program Function and Basics

-Takes in int input from user and reads their age.
-Using this age, the program converts it to dog years and prints the user's age in dog years.
+Prompts user to enter their name and age.
+The program converts this age to dog years and reports this information back to the user.

 ## How to Contribute

-A user can contribute by clicking fork on the top right corner of the repository, editing the program, and then committing.
+In order to contribute, fork the project, make changes, then commit them.
+Project manager will review and approve changes if they are appropriate.